ndebuhr/gear-params/README.md

 # gear-params
-Program for calculating gear train parameters for mechanical design
+Program for calculating drive train and actuator parameters for mechanical design